Traditionalism (Spain): Doctrine

-Longevity of Traditionalism poses two major problems for those willing to discuss its theoretical contents: how to define the borders and how to capture the unalterable nucleus.
+Longevity of Traditionalism poses two major problems for those willing to discuss its theoretical contents: how to define its scope and how to how to define its essential elements.
 In case of outward-leaning scholarly approaches the theory is defined very broadly and the term "Traditionalist" could be applied generously, also to personalities like Fernando VII or Francisco Franco; some historians see Spanish traditionalism very broadly as a general anti-liberal cultural sentiment.
 In case of inward-leaning approaches the theory is narrowed, generally to Carlism though in some cases even down to its branches.
 Scaled down to a non-reducible minimum, Traditionalism is politics understood as implementation of social kingship of Jesus Christ; in practical terms it stands for a loosely organized confessional monarchy with strong royal power, with some checks-and-balances provided by organicist representation and with society organized on a corporative basis.

 Origin of power and monarchy

 The Traditionalist doctrine starts with philosophical acknowledgement that God is the beginning of all things, not only as a creator but also a lawmaker.
 According to the theory, mankind emerged as a result of divine will and developed only when adhering to divine rules, since the truth is accessible to a man only by means of Revelation.
 As humanity was maturing people were organizing their communities, and the question of public power emerged having been natural result of their advancement.
 Some Traditionalists presented the process as social structures built from the bottom until topped by institution of a monarchy, some prefer the option that people entrusted power to kings.
 This way or another, legitimate monarchical power was presented as resulting from human and social development in line with godly spirit, natural law declared a source of royal legitimacy.
 The original political sin of a man was defined as looking for law beyond Revelation, which led to human usurpation.
 Attempts to define own rules – the Traditionalist reading goes – produced emergence of illegitimate political regimes; examples are despotic tyrants who claimed own legitimacy or societies, who declared themselves the ultimate source of power.
 At this point Carlist theorists advanced their own dynastic theory, denying legitimacy to descendants of Fernando VII.